Introduction

 Case 1: Kelly B., Coldwell Banker Agent in Keller

 Kelly was spending $450/month on a freelance editor for her 12 listings per month.
 After switching to RealVision AI, she now uploads photos, receives finished images in 12 seconds, and pays under $100/month.
 Her listing views jumped 40% within the first month, and she sold a property in Southlake in just 10 days—well under the 45-day average.
+"I thought AI photos would look fake," she said, "but my clients couldn't tell the difference."

 Case 2: David L., Independent Realtor Covering Tarrant County